NCAR/CESM_xml2html/README.md

 Creates the Component Sets Definitions page based on CESM model version.
 This page will be used as the Component Sets on the [Configurations & Grids page](https://docs.cesm.ucar.edu/models/cesm2/config/) which are the `/models/cesm2/config/$CESM_VERSION/compsets.html` pages.

 Usage:
-> ./compset-html.py --version 2.1.5 --htmlfile compsets.html
+> python compset-html.py --version 2.1.5 --htmlfile compsets.html

 This example will:
 - Set the CESM model version for use in the HTML otutput files